Saul Alinsky: Political contentions

-Communism, Anti-Communism
+Communism

 Alinsky never became a direct target of McCarthyism.
-He was never called before a congressional investigating committee nor had to endure a determined press campaign to identify and exclude him as a communist “fellow traveler”.
+He was never called before a congressional investigating committee nor had to endure a determined press campaign to identify and exclude him as a communist "fellow traveler".
 Alinsky liked to think this because of his toughness and the ridicule he would have heaped upon his persecutors.
-Herb March, the most prominent Communist Party member with the Packinghouse Workers in Chicago, said he would "place a little more emphasis ... on the Church influence", but also allowed that, as the government "undoubtedly must have had him under close surveillance", they cannot have had "anything" on him.
+Herb March, the most prominent Communist Party USA member with the Packinghouse Workers in Chicago, said he would "place a little more emphasis ... on the Church influence", but also allowed that, as the government "undoubtedly must have had him under close surveillance", they cannot have had "anything" on him.

 Yet Alinsky was not "untouched by the climate of fear, suspicion and innuendo".
-Rumors of communist associations and Red-baiting would follow him into the 1960s, and, once his name was associated with leading Democratic-Party presidential contenders, would follow his legacy into the new century.
+Rumors of communist associations and red-baiting would follow him into the 1960s, and, once his name was associated with leading Democratic Party presidential contenders, would follow his legacy into the new century.
 For some of his "anti-communist" critics, Alinsky's definition in Reveille for Radicals of what it is to be a "radical" may have been a sufficient indictment:The Radical believes that all peoples should have a high standard of food, housing, and health … The Radical places human rights far above property rights.
 He is for universal, free public education and recognizes this as fundamental to the democratic way of life … The Radical believes completely in real equality of opportunity for all peoples regardless of race, color, or creed.
 He insists on full employment for economic security but is just as insistent that man's work should not only provide economic security but also be such as to satisfy the creative desires within all men.